coldbox-modules/cbstorages/modules/cbstorages/instructions.md

 * `clusterStorage@cbstorages`
 * `sessionStorage@cbstorages`

+You can check out the included API Docs to see all the functions you can use for persistence.

 ## Settings
 The **cluster** and **cookie** storages also have some configuration data that can be set in your application's configuration `ColdBox.cfc` under a `storages` structure: